isomerpages/ura-lkywcp/index.md

         url:
         key_highlights:
             - title: About the Prize
-              description: Recognising outstanding cities in tackling urban challenges to bring about a holistic & sustained urban transformation.
+              description: Recognising outstanding cities in tackling urban challenges to bring about a holistic & sustained urban transformation
               url: /about-the-prize/
     - infobar:
         title: Nominations closed!